-For Blender 2.8 Units options (units of measurement) still resides within Scene Properties.
+For newer versions of Blender Units options (units of measurement) still resides within Scene Properties.
 The primary selections for the Unit System also remain unchanged; None, Metric (default) and Imperial.
 Once set additional options are then accessible depending on selection ; Metric or Imperial include Length and two additional settings, Mass and Time .

 Important: Units of Measurement is different to the display of measurement (Numerics), i.e. distance, angle and area shown when something is selected (in Edit Mode).

 Design note: selecting None as the primary Unit System disables the additional options.
 Rotation selections are available regardless – Degrees or Radians.

 To access unit options, click on the Scene Properties button then the Units subheading to expose the available options.
 Metric is set as the default system unit replacing None.